edyu/realworld.hs/README.md

 realworld.hs
 ============

-Solutions to exercises in "Real World Haskell.
+Solutions to exercises in "Real World Haskell".